hundredplans/obsidian/learning-linux/bash/grep/grep-file-manip.md

-- Searched [[STDIN]] if no files are provided or if "-" is the file-name provided
+- Searches [[STDIN]] if no files are provided or if "-" is the file-name provided
 - Search through files by specifying at end of command
 - Can use wildcard to search through multiple grep PATTERN \*.txt